arend-lang/site/src/documentation/tutorial/PartI/idtype.md

 # Eliminators

-Elimination principles for a datatype {%ard%}D{%endard%} specify what kind of data should be provided in order to define a function from {%ard%}D{%endard%} to a non-dependent or dependent type.
+Elimination principles for a data type {%ard%}D{%endard%} specify what kind of data should be provided in order to define a function from {%ard%}D{%endard%} to a non-dependent or dependent type.
 And, essentially, these principles say that it is enough to show how "generators" (that is constructors) of {%ard%}D{%endard%} are mapped to a type {%ard%}A{%endard%} and